 Advertisement

-You may not be able to reduce your risk of developing microcytic anemia.
-Microcytic anemia happens when something affects your body’s ability to make healthy red blood cells, and you may not be able to prevent some of those things from happening.
+Microcytic anemia happens when something affects your body’s ability to make healthy red blood cells.
+And you may not be able to prevent some of those things from happening.

 For example, iron deficiency is the most common cause of microcytic anemia.
-Sometimes people can prevent iron deficiency anemia by following an iron-rich diet.
-Other times, people have microcytic anemia because they have medical conditions that affect their bodies’ ability to absorb iron or they inherited a disorder that prevented their bodies from developing healthy red blood cells.
+In some cases, you can prevent iron deficiency anemia by eating enough iron-rich foods.
+But sometimes, medical conditions beyond your control affect your body’s ability to absorb iron or make red blood cells.
+Much depends on your unique situation.

 Advertisement

-If you have microcytic anemia, you can take care of yourself by following your healthcare providers’ recommendations on treatment and follow-up care.
-Here are some suggestions for living with anemia that may be helpful:
+If you have microcytic anemia, care for yourself by following your healthcare provider’s recommendations on treatment and follow-up care.
+You can also:

 Advertisement